ragdoll/Container/README.md

 ## Usage
 First, create a new instance of the container.
+You can head over to [GoDoc](https://godoc.org/go.rafdel.co/akisa/container) for more info.

 ```go